 Linters are used in mozilla-central to help enforce coding style and avoid bad practices.
-Due to the wide variety of languages in use and the varying style preferences per team, this is not an easy task.
+Due to the wide variety of languages in use, this is not always an easy task.
 In addition, linters should be runnable from editors, from the command line, from review tools and from continuous integration.
 It’s easy to see how the complexity of running all of these different kinds of linters in all of these different places could quickly balloon out of control.

-Mozlint is a library that accomplishes two goals:
+Mozlint is a library that accomplishes several goals:

 - It provides a standard method for adding new linters to the tree, which can be as easy as